 This is the time that you have to follow through on what you say.
 Say what you mean, mean what you say.

 If you decide to walk your child back to their room each night, great!
-Now, each and every time your child attempts to b-line it to your bed, you must walk your child back for as long as it takes!
+Now, every time your child attempts to b-line it to your bed, you must walk your child back for as long as it takes!
 It’s not easy, but it’s necessary – since this is when behaviors change.
 Even if it means that you are going to walk your child back 1,000,000 times – you must be consistent.

 If you’re not going to be consistent, what’s the point of starting in the first place?

-OK, Tell me which mistake you’re guilty of making.
+OK, please tell me which mistake you’re guilty of making.
 We are a judgment free-zone so don’t worry if you’re guilty of doing something wrong (we’re right there with you).
 Are you over the fact that your 3-year-old won’t sleep?
 Now, what are you going to do to make things better?